 Journal Table of Contents

-As an alternative to the presentation on the Taylor & Francis website, this is a table of contents for the British Journal for the History of Mathematics (and its predecessors) stretching back to 2004.
+As an alternative to the presentation on the Taylor & Francis website, this is a table of contents for the British Journal for the History of Mathematics (and its predecessors) between 2004 and 2022.
 Contents are presented in chronological order.

 Editorials, letters to the editor and Society News are omitted, with the exception of obituaries.